Programs / Services

 As a primary prevention service, the Community Education program utilizes professional facilitators for a variety of classes teaching individuals to incorporate new skills into their lives and relationships, resulting in improved coping and healthier family systems.
 Classes are held at various locations in the Acadiana community, usually in the evening, with topics chosen in response to the specific needs of various areas.
 Topics include parenting for targeted groups such as parents of teenagers or school age children; divorce, co-parenting and stepfamily issues; relational problems; and anger management for adults and adolescents.
 The Education Calendar is planned on a quarterly basis to provide a schedule of classes.

-We also offer multiple trainings that last from 1 hour to 3 hours and can be taught either at our location on onsite at your location.
-Topics include: Active Listening, Nurturing Parenting, Understanding Feelings, Defense Mechanisms, Holistic Wellness, Positive Disciple, the Positive Parenting Program and many more!
+We also offer multiple trainings that last from 1 hour to 4 hours and can be taught either at our location on onsite at your location.
+Topics include: Active Listening, Nurturing Parenting, Understanding Feelings, Defense Mechanisms, Holistic Wellness, Positive Disciple, Child Passenger Safety, the Positive Parenting Program and many more!
 Click on the link below for a detailed list of trainings and don’t forget to call the office to schedule one tailored just for you!

 Healthy Start is a free program for expectant mothers and women with children up to two years of age who live in Acadia, Evangeline, Iberville, Lafayette, St. Landry and St. Martin parishes.
 The program focuses on supporting moms and assisting parents with the challenges of a growing family and raising small children.